When you think of Portland, Maine, you probably think about lighthouses, lobsters, and beautiful coastal views. However, does craft beer come to mind?

-Stay on Industrial Way.
+- Stay on Industrial Way.
 This street has at least five breweries within walking distance, including Allagash Brewing Company.
-If you’re wanting quick access to several great breweries in Portland, ME, in one day, I’d suggest concentration your energy here!
+If you want quick access to several great breweries in Portland, Maine, in one day, I’d suggest concentrating your energy here!

 Looking for a place to stay in Portland?
 Here are some of my best recommendations!

 - Portland Regency Hotel & Spa—This hotel is situated in the heart of Old Port.
-It’s a great luxury stay to be located close to everything in the city!
+It’s a great luxury stay located close to everything in the city!

 - Tru By Hilton Portland Airport—This is the hotel we stayed at that’s just minutes away from Sea Dog Brewing Co.
 We loved the comfortable rooms and the great complimentary breakfast.

 Kick Back & Relax at the Best Breweries in Portland, ME

 Which of these four breweries would you visit first?
 And what’s your favorite type of beer?
 Let me know in the comments below!

 Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 This helps me keep free content on my website, like this post about the “4 Best Breweries in Portland, ME!”